 How To Mop A Beginners Guide To Linoleum Floor Care

 There’s no shame in not knowing how to mop a floor.
 If you’ve never done it.
-Just curious, or want to see how other people mop their floors, this post is for you.
+If you are just curious or want to see how other people mop their floors, this post is for you.

 There is no ONE WAY to mop a floor.
 There are many.
-But there are some principles that are the same.
+But some principles are the same.

 First, SWEEP OR VACUUM the floor.
 We have a central vacuum system and I use this floor attachment.
 But a regular broom and dustpan work too.
 The idea is that you need to remove any loose dirt, pet hair, and large pieces of debris from your floor.
 Otherwise, you will drag it around when you mop.
 If you have small rocks and you move around the mop, it can leave small scratches and places for dirt to collect.